steckoverflow/advent-of-code-all-years/readme.md

 I probably wont come back to improve and make code look good.
 It's quick and dirty.
 I won't copy paste any code off the internet but rather solve it in the way my brain works.
 Yours might work differently... (probably better)

+If I struggle'd with something I add 🥵

 ## Completion

 | Year | Day | Language | Stars |